 When applying for a bachelor's, a state examination study program or a Master's taught in German, you must prove that you have at least the B2 language level.
 Certificates from private language schools are also accepted.
 Applicants for medicine and dentistry must already prove level C1 when applying.

-As evidence, both language certificates and confirmations of participation in appropriate German courses are accepted.
+As evidence, both language certificates (all test sections must be passed) and confirmations of participation in appropriate German courses are accepted.
 In most cases, the DSH (German Language Test for University Admission) with the overall result DSH-2 is required for admission to studies.
 For some courses of study the DSH-1 level is sufficient.
-For the degree program Law, the DSH-3 level is required.
+For the degree program Law and Medicine, the DSH-3 level is required.

 Alternatively, instead of the DSH, you can present another certificate that corresponds to the required DSH level.